dplochcoder/hkspoilerviewer/README.md

 If the player is in a situation where they have direct access (in logic) to `X` collectibles, all purchases at shops which require `N` collectibles, where `N + TOLERANCE <= X`, will show as in 'Purchase Logic' with a dollar-sign ($) prefix.
 This indicates that the player may be expected by logic to purchase these items, even though those collectibles haven't been added to the route yet.

 Adding `N` or more such collectibles to your route will put these shop checks fully in logic, removing the '$' prefix.

+## Skips

+By default, logic assumes you only want to do the skips that were configured when creating the seed.
+In the Skips section at the bottom, you can turn on individual skips, putting their results "in logic".
+This allows you to constrain the out-of-logic search results to more manageable sizes.

 # Search Results